rhaiscript/book/src/engine/metadata/index.md

 2. Its access mode (public or [private][`private`])

-3. Its parameters and types (if any)
+3. Its parameter names and types (if any)

 4. Its return value and type (if any)